dsc/jsongrep/README.md

 jsongrep requires Python >= 2.6.
 To install:

     $ git clone git://github.com/dsc/jsongrep.git
+    $ cd jsongrep
+    $ python setup.py install

+The easiest way is to use [pip](http://pip.openplans.org/):

+    $ pip install -e git://github.com/dsc/jsongrep.git#egg=jsongrep

+If you prefer `easy_install`:

+    $ git clone git://github.com/dsc/jsongrep.git
     $ easy_install jsongrep

-Or if you have [pip](http://pip.openplans.org/) installed:

-    $ pip install -e git://github.com/dsc/jsongrep.git#egg=jsongrep

-Both will fetch the dependencies and install the script.
+All of these options will fetch the dependencies and install the script.

 ## Usage